atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 - Cumulative hair shaft thickness
 - Follicular units

-…the study found **no change over 12 weeks** and **no difference between creatine and placebo**.
+…the study found **no change over 12 weeks** and **no significant difference between creatine and placebo**.

 The authors also ran rank-based analyses, outlier sensitivity checks, and multiple statistical corrections.
 Nothing changed.

-This is a well-designed study with very strong internal validity.

-It provides evidence that:

-- Creatine at 5 g/day doesn't raise serum DHT,
-- And doesn't reduce hair density or thickness,
-- (In the specific men who were studied.)

-The rugby DHT spike looks even more like a fluke in light of this.

 But here's the part that most sources haven't talked about:

 ## Who Was Actually Allowed to Participate in This Study?

-### The Key Detail: The Study Excluded All Signs of AGA — Even Mild Miniaturization
+### The Key Detail: The Study Excluded Participants with Any Signs of AGA — Even Mild Miniaturization

 The paper lists this exclusion criterion:

 > "Dermatological or systemic conditions known to influence hair loss, such as alopecia areata or thyroid disorders."

-It's ambiguous whether this includes androgenetic alopecia (AGA), so I reached out to the study authors for clarification.
+It's ambiguous whether this includes androgenetic alopecia (AGA) itself, so I reached out to the study authors for clarification.

 They responded that: